BUYER'S GUIDE

 Why Properties Over 25 Years Old Need Extra Scrutiny

-• No RCD protection on socket circuits — required under Regulation 411.3.3.
-Properties wired before the 16th Edition (1991) commonly have no RCD protection at all.
+Required under Regulation 411.3.3 for socket-outlets rated up to 32 A. Properties wired before the 16th Edition (1991) commonly have no RCD protection at all.
 This is one of the most common C2 observations in older properties.

-• Original wiring at end of life — PVC-insulated cable has a design life of approximately 25 to 40 years.
-Wiring from the 1980s and early 1990s is approaching or past this range.
-Rubber-insulated wiring from pre-1966 is well beyond its serviceable life.
+PVC-insulated cable has a design life of roughly 25 to 40 years, so wiring from the 1980s and early 1990s is approaching or past that range.
+Rubber-insulated wiring from the 1960s and earlier is well beyond its serviceable life and is a common trigger for a full rewire.

 03 · Buyer's Guide